Vulkan4D/v4d_module_sample/README.md

 ModuleName( sample )
 ```

-To add a SubModule that will be compiled as an individual library (DLL) and loaded at runtime, you must specify ONE source file and the ModuleClass that it implements.
+To add a SubModule that will be compiled as an individual library (DLL) and loaded at runtime, you must specify the ModuleClass that it implements and at least one source file(s).
 ```
-SubModule("input.cpp" V4D_Input)
+SubModule(V4D_Input "input.cpp")
 ```
 You may add as many `SubModule()` lines as the number of SubModules that you have.
 In the same module, you cannot define two SubModules with the same ModuleClass.